pujitha7/ChatBot/README.md

  # Student Time-table query ChatBot
 Bot for students to query about their classes, timings, remainders for quizzes, assignments etc Chatbot built end to end from intent classification to entity extraction to core model.
-It is also has small talk functionality.
+It also has small talk functionality.

 ## Natural Language Understanding
 * Built Custom NLU model to detect the intent of the question and also extract the entities from the question.
 For training the NLU model data is created using Chatito.